 - Eggshell paint is more washable than flat sheens, and it resists stains and scuffs.

-- Widely considered the most versatile and best paint for walls inside the home, a satin paint finish provides an elegant, almost pearl-like finish and soft sheen.
+- Widely considered the most versatile and durable paint for walls inside the home, satin finish paint provides an elegant, almost pearl-like finish and soft sheen.

-- Ideal for indoor and outdoor use, it resists mildew and fading and is easier to clean that lower-gloss finishes.
+- Ideal for indoor and outdoor use, it resists mildew and fading and is easier to clean than lower-gloss finishes.